Alex-Bishka/ml-fun/mnist-mech-interp/SAEs/SAE_Findings.md

  3. Inject locality or Edge Priors (edge detectors of convolutions before applying the SAE - hope is we recognize lines and arcs)
  4. Contrastive Learning on Activations before SAE (forces digits to cluster and SAE will liklely learn less junk codes)
  5. Flip the script - define interpretible features first and then suprvise hidden activations to match them, and see if the SAE learns a clearer basis
+     - Could we even use SAEs during training to see if we are learning in the "right" direction?
+     - Potentially a defilbrilator to our gradients/hidden activation vectors?

 ### Direction 2: Explore Interpretability Techniques to Understand SAE Outputs